 Mary Thompson, Co-Executive DirectorA traveler.
 An architect.
 A mover and shaker.
 Yep, Mary’s interests and studies have taken her across the country and abroad, but she couldn’t resist the temptation to return to her roots here in Arkansas.
 Once she landed in Fayetteville it didn’t take her long to fall in love with Apple Seeds.
-She’s got a vision for this grassroots organization and sees so much potential in the Teaching Farm and its programs being used to improve the health and well-being of our community’s young students.
+She has a vision for this grassroots organization and sees so much potential in the Teaching Farm and its programs being used to improve the health and well-being of our community’s young students.
 Mary loves making healthy food that tastes good.
-She loves her kids (heck…all kids!) and she wants the best for them—a love of outdoors, a love of life, a love of good food, and good farm air.
-That’s why she loves calling Apple Seeds her home.
+She loves her kids (pictured here is one of them) and wants the best for them—a love of outdoors, a love of life, a love of good food, and good farm air.

 Cale Nicholson, Farm ManagerCale grew up on a farm where raising vegetables, feeding calves, and exploring creeks with your dog Pee Wee was just what you did.
 He has completed organic gardening internships around the country, culminating in a year managing the Community Supported Agriculture (CSA) project at the Heifer Ranch in Perryville, AR.
 Cale also created the Teaching Garden at the Oxford Boys and Girls Club in conjunction with his graduate work through the Center for the Study of Southern Culture in Oxford, MS. After working on the Glynwood Institute farm in upstate New York, he returned to his home state with the goal of helping children have healthier lifestyles through gardening with the Arkansas Children’s Hospital Research Institute’s Childhood Obesity Program’s Delta Garden Study and Arkansas GardenCorps programs.
 Cale holds a BA in English from the University of Central Arkansas and a MA in Southern Studies from the University of Mississippi.
 That’s right, folks.
 Liberal Arts educated and farm trained!

 Brett Williams, Farm to Table Program ManagerHailing from the East Coast, Brett started out studying political science and business, then took a wonderful detour as a Special Initiatives Coordinator for AmeriCorps VISTA at Boston Cares.
 She then made the trek to Arkansas to serve as our AmeriCorps VISTA Farm Lab Coordinator and started the farm field trip for 2nd and 4th graders from the ground up!
 Following that she jumped into the garden as a GardenCorps Service Member.
 Now Brett heads up our Farm to Table program.
 She brings to bear her experience and passion for nutrition, her love of all things healthy, and her natural way with kids as she engages them in our one-of-a-kind farm to table cooking class.
-When she isn’t on the farm, she’s experimenting with smoothie recipes, studying up on nutrition, puzzling word puzzles all while listening to her favorite Fleetwood Mac tunes.
+When she isn’t on the farm, she’s experimenting with smoothie recipes, studying up on nutrition, puzzling word puzzles all while playing with her best buddy Tucker.